mtumilowicz/terraform-basics-modules-workshop/README.md

 * `terraform show`
     * human-readable output from a state
 * `terraform validate`
-    * checks that verify whether a configuration is syntactically valid and internally consistent, regardless of any provided variables or existing state
+    * checks if configuration is syntactically valid regardless of any provided variables or existing state
 * `terraform fmt`
-    * rewrite Terraform configuration files to a canonical format and style
+    * rewrite files to a canonical format and style
 * workspaces
     * `terraform workspace new / delete workspaceName`
     * `terraform workspace list`